Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 You may be offered counselling on the NHS if, for example, you:

-- are struggling to cope with a long-term condition
+- are struggling to cope a recent life event, like a bereavement

 - are having fertility problems